rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 </p>
 </aside>

-It's these credentials that I added to CircleCI through its project level configuration page in the web UI.
+I added these credentials to CircleCI through its project level configuration page in the web UI.

 ![](blog/connect-four/s3/circle-aws.jpg)

-This step makes the AWS credentials available to the build environment and is a more secure option than adding credentials as plain text in the `circle.yml` file.
+This step makes the AWS credentials available to the build environment.
+It's a more secure option than adding credentials as plain text in the `circle.yml` file.

-### Liftoff
+### Liftoff!

 Now, when we push to Github on our primary branch, the build process on CircleCI will fetch our dependencies, bundle the static assets and compile our Vue codebase to the `dist/` directory, which will then be synced to Amazon S3.
 As long as the build and sync steps succeed, we ensure that the latest code is always in production with minimal fuss from the command line.